Building your super balance

 What is the First Home Super Saver Scheme?

 The First Home Super Saver Scheme (FHSSS) is a government initiative intended to help first home buyers save for their first home.
-It allows you to save for your first home by making eligible personal contributions to your super account, taking advantage of the concessional tax treatment within super.
+It allows you to save for your first home by making eligible personal contributions to your super account and take advantage of the concessional tax treatment within super.

-From 1 July 2018, to assist in purchasing your first home, you may be able to withdraw eligible voluntary super contributions made to your account since 1 July 2017, plus associated earnings on these amounts (at a set rate, determined by the ATO), opens in new window.
-Limits apply to the amounts you can voluntarily contribute into super and also to the amounts you can withdraw through the FHSSS.
+To assist in purchasing your first home, you may be able to withdraw eligible voluntary super contributions made to your super account since 1 July 2017, plus associated earnings on these amounts (at a set rate, determined by the ATO).
+Limits apply to both the amounts you can voluntarily contribute into super and also to the amounts you can withdraw through the FHSSS.

 Benefits of the FHSSS